TheGuguH/Nust-C/coding_style.md

 ### Structures

-Structure names (struct, union and enum) use PascalCase, with the exception of the enum which uses EPascalCase; the enum rarely has an associated name.
+Structure names (struct, union and enum) use PascalCase, with the exception of the enum which uses EPascalCase.

 ```c
 typedef struct {